-DSEK stands for Descement Stripping Endothelial Keratoplasty.
+DSEK stands for Descemet Stripping Endothelial Keratoplasty.
 It represents a major breakthrough in corneal transplantation and offers patients many advantages over traditional corneal transplant surgery.
-Patients who qualify for DSEK experience a much faster recovery, significantly less risk of tissue rejection and improved overall quality of vision.
+Patients who qualify for DSEK experience a much faster recovery, significantly less risk of tissue rejection, and improved overall quality of vision.

 Corneal transplantations are among the most successful and commonly performed organ transplant procedures in the world.
 Every year, some 30,000 procedures are performed in the U.S.